ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

     ```
 Repeat above steps to create Ingress for other region cluster, e.g. cluster in region `US South`

-Congratulations!
-For now, CIS GLB is configured before Kubernetes cluster across multiple-regions (for this example, *`United Kindom`* and *`US South`*).
+`**CHECKPOINT 3**` - **Congratulations!** For now, CIS GLB is configured before Kubernetes cluster across multiple-regions (for this example, *`United Kindom`* and *`US South`*).
 So the requests would be routed to cluster according to location of request and GLB pool setting(geo route and default pools) and then to application per rule defined in Kubernetes cluster ingress resource.

 ## Secure applications in Kubernetes clusters
 {: #proxy_setting}